 Taking care of your body and posture is essential for working from home, but an equally important factor is your eye health.
 For Andrew Liang, our Optometry Director & Optometrist, optical health is what he knows best.
 He’s a firm believer that eye health should be prioritized, especially in this digital age when there’s more stress on our eyes than ever before.

 Our eyes have to exert effort when focusing on near objects, such as a computer screen.
 Like all muscles, the eyes can also become fatigued if overused.
+There is plenty of research to support the link between screen use and uncomfortable symptoms, like dry eyes.
 This is why Andrew’s first tip is to give your hard-working eyes a break.

 Specifically, he recommends that you look at distant objects for 10 minutes for every 30-40 minutes spent in front of a screen.
 This can be out a window or down a hallway, for example.
 By giving your eyes a much-needed break, you can work more efficiently during the periods you are looking at a screen.